 Nahal focuses his practice in financing transactions and securities.He has extensive experience in private equity, M&A and securities, having completed deals valued at over $12 Billion in aggregate transactional value.
 He also represents select entrepreneurial companies in formation, license and asset acquisition, and funding matters.

-Nahal also has significant experience doing crossborder private equity and crossborder securities transactions, and has worked outside the U.S. in Israel representing companies engaged in U.S. inbound and outbound fundraising and investments.
+Nahal also has significant experience doing crossborder private equity and crossborder securities transactions, and has worked outside the U.S. representing companies engaged in U.S. inbound and outbound fundraising and investments.